blank

 What type of safari vehicles are used in Kenya and Tanzania?

-Custom-designed 4×4 Toyota Land Cruisers are the primary safari vehicles used across Kenya and Tanzania.
+Custom-built Toyota Land Cruisers 4X4s remain the most popular choice among safari vehicles in Kenya and Tanzania.

 How many people share a safari vehicle?